-To stop the car, release the throttle pedal and apply the brakes.
+7. Release parking brake, then foot brake, and accelerate.
+To stop the car release the accelerator and apply the brakes with your right foot.

 It is not necessary to move the gear selector as the transmission will downshift automatically.
 When idling for extended periods of time, select position N to prevent unnecessary heating of the transmission.